rismm/tp/docs/DeveloperGuide.md

 5. `sortBy == "p"` and `isReverse == false`: Price ascending
 6. `sortBy == "p"` and `isReverse == true`: Price descending

-The following sequence diagram shows the execution of a ListCommand
+The following sequence diagram shows the execution of a ListCommand<br>
 ![ListCommandSequence](uml-diagrams/ListCommandSequence.png)

 1. The `SuperTracker` class calls the `execute` method of `ListCommand`